bi-labor/es-mssql/docs/elasticsearch/exercise2.md

 1. To shut down the running system, use _CTRL + C_.
 Your data will be kept, and restarting with the same command as above will restart the applications.

     To completely shut down the applications and remove all data, use `docker-compose down -v`.

-## Option 2: Start _Elasticsearch_ and _Kibana_ by installing them

-1. Download the **7.15.x** version of [Elasticsearch](https://www.elastic.co/downloads/past-releases/elasticsearch-7-15-2) and [Kibana](https://www.elastic.co/downloads/past-releases/kibana-7-15-2).
-Please make sure to use **version 7.15.x**; the starter code and the instructions might be specific to this version.

-1. Extract the archives.

-    !!! note ""
-        Extracting the zip files will take some time.
-Some paths might be long, so it is best to extract these to a directory with a short path.

-1. Start both using the executables `bin/elasticsearch(.bat)` and `bin/kibana(.bat)`.
-There is no configuration needed; the default setup will work fine

-1. Wait until they start.

-    !!! note ""
-        Startup might take up to a minute, don't be alarmed.

-    Elasticsearch will print something like this:

-    ```
-    [INFO ][o.e.h.AbstractHttpServerTransport] [xx] publish_address {127.0.0.1:9200}, bound_addresses {127.0.0.1:9200}, {[::1]:9200}
-    [INFO ][o.e.n.Node               ] [xx] started
-    ```

-    Note the port where Elasticsearch is available (should be 9200).

-    Kibana, when ready, will print:

-    `[info][server][Kibana][http] http server running at http://localhost:5601`

-    If you need to change the ports, edit the following files, then restart the applications:

-    - `config\elasticsearch.yml`, look for key `http.port`, uncomment it, and set a port;
-    - `config\kibana.yml`, look for key `elasticsearch.hosts`, uncomment it and set the same port.

 ## Check that the systems are running